What the SECURE Act Means for Taxpayers

 These rules seem pretty basic, but you might not want to implement them into your tax plan or incorporate them into your tax returns without a little professional help and guidance.
 There are a few gray areas.

-For example, what if you hit age 70½ in 2019 and you already began taking RMDs before the SECURE Act was signed into law?
-Should you stop taking them in 2020?
+For example, what if you hit age 70 1/2 in 2019, and you already began taking RMDs before the SECURE Act was signed into law?
+Should you stop taking them going forward?
 That depends a great deal on your personal situation, so you should seek advice.